 Then, using things like Tethering will drain your battery so use it only when necessary.
 Anything using 4G LTE and data often will drain the battery.
 Use WiFi as often as you can, then turn it off when it is not needed.

 The image above is what we recommend.
-Head into Settings > Privacy & safety > Location > and select Location Method, then choose “Battery Saver” or the middle WiFi and Mobile networks.
+Head to Settings > Privacy & safety > Location > and select Location Method, then choose “Battery Saver” or the middle WiFi and Mobile networks.
 Unless you need Google Maps daily, don’t use GPS for location, as it will be a big drain on battery life.

 Use a Black Wallpaper

 Switching to a black or dark wallpaper could help deliver better Galaxy S7 battery life thanks to the way Samsung’s AMOLED display consumes power.
-By default the background image is black and blue, but the darker the wallpaper the better.
+By default, the background image is black and blue, but the darker the wallpaper the better.
 This is a small difference, but everything adds up in the long run.

 After you’ve downloaded one go to Settings > Personal > Wallpaper > From Gallery > and then set your black Galaxy S7 wallpaper.